chrisk2b/summer_school_2023/adverse_events/README.md

 4. Compare the model's performance on the new dataset with the performance on the previous dataset.

-5. Discuss your results and observations based on the comparison and potential next steps
+5. Discuss your results and observations based on the comparison and propose potential next steps